mozilla/zamboni/docs/topics/install-zamboni/advanced-installation.rst

 RabbitMQ and Celery
 -------------------

-By default zamboni automatically processes jobs without needing celery.
+By default zamboni automatically processes jobs without needing Celery.

 See the :doc:`./celery` page for installation instructions.
 The :ref:`example settings <example-settings>` set ``CELERY_ALWAYS_EAGER = True``.